GustavJaner/cheat-sheets/docs/git.md

 and have 3 and 2 different commits each, respectively.
 (use "git pull" to merge the remote branch into yours)

-# If we pull now, we merge the rebasing with remote branch...
+# If we pull now, we merge the rebasing with Upstream branch...
 Not what we want.
-# When rebasing, you’re changing the commit history --> need to Force Push to Remote branch
+# When rebasing, you’re changing the commit history --> need to Force Push to Upstream branch

 $ git push -f
 ```